 Is your desk, laptop, or desktop a flurry of random lists, notes, and reminders?
 If this sounds familiar, it might be time to explore the benefits of tags.
-Using tags for your onboarding projects can help turn a cluttered mess into an organized process.
+Using tags for onboarding projects can help turn a cluttered mess into an organized process.

 Here are five ways you can use tags to filter and compare onboarding projects.